gvwilson/sensibleadventures/bookster/new.md

 "*La*, believe me, you are better off without them.
 Now, give me your arm, and tell me what she said."

-Razi bandaged Erilein's cut as she recounted Lady Kembe's side of the conversation.
+Razi bandaged Erileine's cut as she recounted Lady Kembe's side of the conversation.
 He nodded when Erileine repeated Lady Kembe's comment about the 'usual voices' having gone quiet.  "*La*, she thought that might happen.
 The gossipy little spirits who bring her news are